 SNMP is primarily designed for Ethernet networks, where generally, bandwidth capacity is not an issue.
 By contrast, radio bandwidth capacity is very limited and RipEX mostly works over the radio channel.
 For this reason, special care is recommended while configuring NMS.
 If badly configured, NMS can take a significant portion of the network capacity or can even overload the network completely.

-It is important to realise that the average size of a single request and response to a specific OID is approximately 184 Bytes each.
-The entire MIB for a single RipEX with one neighbouring RipEX is approximately 48 kilobytes.
-Based on the limitations and the MIB size, we recommend to query only carefully selected OIDs over the radio channel and not all possible data.
+We recommend to query most of the values from units connected via Ethernet and query only carefully selected OIDs over the radio channel and not all possible data.
 Set SNMP query time intervals in your NMS as long as possible.
 The shortest recommended interval ranges from several minutes to tens of minutes.

 There are many Network Management Systems available on the market.
 Whichever you choose, keep in mind the described limitations.
-E.g. never use NMS, which can download only the entire remote device MIB and not single OIDs.
+E.g., never use NMS, which can download only the entire remote device MIB and not single OIDs.

 If you wish to monitor many watched values (VSWR, Temperature, UCC, …) from remote stations connected over the radio channel and you have a star topology network, you can improve bandwidth efficiency by reading OID values only from the Master (Repeater) RipEX station.

-In the picture below – Master RipEX station periodically reads watched values from its neighbouring Slave stations.
+In the picture below – Master RipEX station periodically obtains watched values from its neighbouring Slave stations.
 Whenever the NMS requests any value mentioned, the reply is sent only from the Master station (over Ethernet) saving radio bandwidth.
 SNMP uses radio link only for sending SNMP Traps from any Slave to the NMS.

 The diagram is simplified – there are no flows for SNMPv3 PDUs, neither Inform’s Acknowledgments.